Skip to content

 55. Commitment to zero conversion of natural ecosystems?

-The company commits to "to zero conversion of natural ecosystems, which, in the case of our operations, consist of peat ecosystems, riparian zones and hilly areas with a slope grade higher than 40%."
-As this is not a commitment to all natural ecosystems only partial points have been awarded.
+The company commits to "zero conversion of natural ecosystems, which, in the case of our operations, consist of peat ecosystems, riparian zones, and hilly areas with a slope grade higher than 40%."
+However, the commitment does not cover all natural ecosystems.

 • Y